BPHZ renormalisation and vanishing subcriticality asymptotics of the fractional $\Phi^3_d$ model: Canonical model

-Using the fact that $R_\rho$ is bounded and $K_\rho$ is integrable, one obtains that all terms involving $R_\rho$ are bounded.
+Using the fact that $R_\rho$ is bounded and that $K_\rho$ and $R_\rho = P_\rho - K_\rho$ are integrable ($P_\rho$ being integrable and $K_\rho$ having compact support), one obtains that all terms involving $R_\rho$ are bounded.
 The relation~\eqref{eq:CK} then follows upon convolving twice with $\varrho^\eps$.
 The last relations follows from the fact that

 Convolving with $G_\rho$, we obtain

 The result then follows by decomposing $P_\rho$ on the left-hand side into $K_\rho+R_\rho$, and convolving with $\varrho^\eps$. \end{proof}

 Applying these properties to~\eqref{eq:E_cherry}, we obtain